 If the route is super busy, don’t expect an upgrade.
-Routes like New York (LGA) to Dallas (DFW), Washington, D.C.
-(DCA) to Los Angeles (LAX), or Seattle (SEA) to Dallas (DFW) are notorious routes for long upgrade lists.
-On many of those routes, even Executive Platinums don’t clear the waitlist for an update.
-That said, you can maximize the value from these upgrades by:
+Routes such as New York (LGA) to Dallas (DFW), Washington, D.C.
+(DCA) to Los Angeles (LAX), or Seattle (SEA) to Dallas (DFW) are notorious for long upgrade lists.
+On many of those routes, even Executive Platinums don’t clear the waitlist for an upgrade.
+That said, you can maximize the value of these upgrades by:

 - Choosing off-peak times to fly.
 You’re more likely to clear an upgrade on a Wednesday or Saturday, for example.

-- Choose larger planes, especially wide-body planes, that contain more seats.
+- Choose larger planes, especially wide-body planes that contain more first class seats.

-- Avoid upgrading a companion with you that will require more 500-mile stickers.
+- Avoid upgrading a companion with you.
 Often, only 1 seat at a time is released for an upgrade and you may not get it.

-If you fly 40,000 miles to qualify for Platinum status, you will have earned about 12 500-mile upgrades.
-The value of these upgrades is around $50 each, totaling an $800 value.
+We estimate an average Platinum member will fly about 40,000 miles a year, and you will get upgraded 20 times.
+The value of these upgrades is around $50 each, totaling $1,000 value.

-Platinum members get a 60% mileage bonus, so for every dollar spent, you get 6 miles.
-Gold members earn 40%, so over the course of the year, you’ll accumulate more miles which gives you an opportunity to spend them on more trips.
+Platinum members get a 60% mileage bonus, so for every dollar spent, you get 8 miles.
+Gold members earn 40%, so over the course of the year, you’ll accumulate more miles, which gives you an opportunity to spend them on more trips.

 It’s tough to put a value on these miles.
 If you’re constantly redeeming them for short-haul economy class flights, then you’ll get minimal value.
 However, if you’re looking to use them on business class flights to Europe, for example, it’s a much better value.

-You have to spend a minimum of $4,500 to reach Platinum status, so that spending will earn you 27,000 miles at a minimum.
-You generally need 25,000 miles for a one-way domestic first class ticket, so with the difficulty of finding available awards, this is an estimated $300 value.
+You have to earn 75,000 miles to reach Platinum status.
+You generally need 25,000 miles for a one-way domestic first class ticket.
+With the difficulty of finding available awards, this is an estimated $300 value.

-Priority Check-In, Priority Security, and Priority Boarding ($150 Value)
+3. Priority Check-in, Priority Security, and Priority Boarding ($150 Value)

 In airports where there is a priority check-in counter, you’re able to use it.
 In airports with both a business and first class check-in counter, you’ll use the business class desk.
 Dropping your bags off generally takes little to no time, but it’s nice to have an expedited path to doing so.

-Once you’ve checked-in, you can use priority screening lanes equipped at most, but not all airports.
-These lanes will generally be shorter, but the screening process is the same.
+Once you’ve checked in, you can use priority screening lanes equipped at most, but not all airports.
+These lanes are generally shorter, but the screening process is the same.
 If you have TSA PreCheck or CLEAR, you’ll want to use those lanes since many times the priority lanes don’t necessarily grant you TSA PreCheck expedition.

 Here’s a list of the priority order:

-- ConciergeKey members will pre-board the aircraft prior to normal groups
+- ConciergeKey members pre-board the aircraft prior to normal groups

-- Group 1 will be first class and uniformed military personnel and Executive Platinum members
+- Group 1 is first class and uniformed military personnel and Executive Platinum members

-Since most Platinum members will be seated in a Main Cabin Extra seating section, due to this being a complimentary benefit, there still should be plenty of room overhead to store bags.
+Since most Platinum members are seated in Main Cabin Extra seating due to this being a complimentary benefit, there still should be plenty of room overhead to store bags.

-It’s hard to put a value on this benefit since it’s fairly ambiguous, but because you’re probably needing to see an agent a few times a year, and it’s great to board the plane early to stow bags before others, it’s an estimated $150 value.
+It’s hard to put a value on this group of benefits since they’re fairly ambiguous.
+Because you’re probably needing to see an agent a few times a year, and it’s great to board the plane early to stow bags before others, it’s an estimated $150 value.